 I'm a PhD student studying communication, rhetoric, and digital media.
-I'm a progressive political junkie, and I'm just now starting research on my dissertation.
+I'm a progressive political junkie working on a dissertation.
 The best part of my life is hearing my sons laugh and seeing my wife smile.

 I am a Mormon because of who I want to become.

 Why/How do you share the gospel with your friends?

 My religion is part of who I am.
 I want others to feel comfortable telling me about themselves, so I try to feel comfortable telling others about myself.